Ladme/groan/README.md

 ### Ranges
 Instead of writing residue or atom numbers explicitly, you can use keyword `to` or `-` to specify a range.
 For example, instead of writing `resid 14 15 16 17 18 19 20`, you can use `resid 14 to 20` or `resid 14 - 20`.
 This will select all atoms corresponding to residues with residue numbers 14, 15, 16, 17, 18, 19, and 20.
 Note that both `to` and `-` must always be separated from the rest of the query by (at least one) whitespace.

+You can also specify multiple ranges in a single query or combine ranges with explicitly provided numbers.
+For example, `serial 1 3 to 6 10 12 to 14 17` will expand to `serial 1 3 4 5 6 10 12 13 14 17`.

 ### Negations
-Using keyword `not` or `!` in front of the query will negate the query.
+Using keyword `not` or `!` in front of a query will negate the query.
 For example, query `not name CA` or `! name CA` will select all atoms which name does NOT correspond to CA. Similarly, `not resname POPE POPG` will select all atoms that correspond to residues with names other than POPE or POPG.
 Note again that both `not` and `!` must always be separated from the rest of the query by a whitespace.

 ### 'And' and 'or' operations
 You can combine basic queries by using `and` (`&&`) and `or` (`||`) operators.